LLNL/libmsr/README.md

 of the model-specific registers in Intel processors.
 Now with PCI configuration register support for some Intel hardware.

-version 0.2.0
+version 0.2.1

 Installation
 ---------------------

 Installation is simple.
-You will need [cmake](http://www.cmake.org) version 2.8 or higher and GCC.
+You will need [cmake](http://www.cmake.org) version 2.8 or higher and gcc.
 The old installation method is deprecated, you MUST use the script.
 In most cases, the installation is as follows:

 	install.sh /path/to/install